Backpacking New Zealand

 Useful Links for Backpacking in New Zealand

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to New Zealand and within the country
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to New Zealand and within the country

-- GetYourGuide and Viator – a collection of local tours and things to do in New Zealand.
+- GetYourGuide and Viator – a collection of local tours and activities in New Zealand.
 Also offers Skip the Line tickets for crowded attractions

-- HostelWorld – #1 hostel search website to find budget accommodation in New Zealand.
+- HostelWorld – #1 hostel search website to find accommodation while backpacking New Zealand.
 Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used accommodation booking site in New Zealand.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in New Zealand.
+Find hostels, hotels, and other unique accommodation in New Zealand with advanced filtering and millions of reviews

 - The Youth Hostel Association runs nearly 60 hostels throughout New Zealand